 In the years since then, the growers have met that mission and succeeded in forming a voluntary organization that supports over 11,000 acres of berries.
 We hope you enjoy our website filled with interesting strawberry information, and if it doesn’t answer all of your questions, we hope it points you in the right direction.

 Yes, the statistics are impressive.
 Hillsborough County produces about 15 percent of the nation’s strawberries and virtually all the berries grown during the winter.
-The commodity has an economic impact on our community exceeding $700 million.
+The commodity has an economic impact on our community exceeding $1 billion.
 The 20 million flats produced each year, if placed end to end, would extend from Plant City to Seattle and back again.

 Steadily increasing in value